clbustos/statsample/README.txt

 == DESCRIPTION:

 A suite for your basic and advanced statistics needs.
-Descriptive statistics, multiple regression, dominance analysis, scale's reliability analysis, bivariate statistics and others procedures.
+Descriptive statistics, multiple regression, factorial analysis, dominance analysis, scale's reliability analysis, bivariate statistics and others procedures.

 == FEATURES:

+* Factorial Analysis.
+Principal Component Analysis and Principal Axis extraction, with orthogonal rotations (Varimax, Equimax, Quartimax)
 * Multiple Regression.
 Listwise analysis optimized with use of Alglib library.
 Pairwise analysis is executed on pure ruby and reports same values as SPSS
 * Dominance Analysis.
 Based on Budescu and Azen papers, <strong>DominanceAnalysis</strong> class can report dominance analysis for a sample and <strong>DominanceAnalysisBootstrap</strong> can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
 * Classes for Vector, Datasets (set of Vectors) and Multisets (multiple datasets with same fields and type of vectors), and multiple methods to manipulate them